opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 #### Adding a Breakdown Chart widget
-To add a breakdown chart widget to an existing dashboard, create the chart widget and pass it to the "update" operation:
+To add a breakdown chart widget to an existing dashboard, create the chart widget, add it to the dashboard, and then call the "update" operation:
 ```
 MetricsData data = MetricsData.builder()
     .duration(86400000) // 1 day